Don’t let fear stop you from smiling in London

 Nervous flyer syndrome is similar to fear of the dentist.
 Most people I have worked with on fear of flying have been most confident when feeling in control.
-Underneath it all, they fear not so much the plane crashing as giving up control to the pilot.
+Underneath it all, they fear the plane crashing not so much as giving up control to the pilot.
 Our fear of dentistry is often similar; the more we enjoy being in control, the less comfortable we will feel giving up control to our dentist.

 A new dentist, new procedure or years between visits can provoke uncertainty fears.
 Uncertainty is one of the most uncomfortable human conditions.
 When we do not know what is going to happen, we can feel anxious.
 Instinctively, we can then anticipate the worst to avoid being caught unawares and scare ourselves silly.

 Flight, fight, or freeze is classic fear responses.
 Instincts will tell us to do one or the other of these when afraid but of course, once in the dentist’s chair our options for action are limited.
 Social conditioning will tell us it is not right as an adult to take flight and run from the surgery.
 The same conditioning will tell us it is improper to fight our dentist.
 So we fear as the nervous patient being left trapped in the chair, feeling anxious.
 We end up fearing fear itself.
 Overcoming anxiety.

 Dentistry’s reputation for causing physical pain, in 2024, is unfair, but ‘mud sticks.’
 Fear of being shamed paying a visit to a dentist after a long absence is equally painful.
 Imagining being told off the poor state of our teeth builds a block to visiting our dentist.
 This makes our dental problems worse, so we stay away longer… creating a negative cycle.

 So, how can we happily put a star beside that London dental appointment in our diaries?